bozanarh/spring_integration_patterns/hello/README.md

 ## Hello world with EIP

+* Ilustrates usage of service activator (HelloWorldImpl)
+* Service activator activates service when it receives a message in the requestCahnnel
 * Look at the Main.java
-* Channel obtained directlu (from spring context)
-* Message created & sent to the channel
+* Message has been created & sent to the channel directly
-* serviceActivator is HelloWorld.
-It receives msg and sends it back through responseChannel.
+* Channel has been obtained directly (from spring context)
+* I manually add message into the channel by calling send on the channel
-* Main prints reply by directly accessing msg in responseChannel
+* Main prints reply by directly accessing msg in responseChannel calling receive method

 ![alt tag](https://github.com/bozanarh/spring_integration_patterns/blob/master/hello/eip_diagram.jpeg)